corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 ]
 +++

 I noticed that handling the `None` variant of `Option` without falling back on `unwrap()` is a common papercut in Rust.
+More specifically, the problem arises when you want to return early from a function that returns a `Result` if you encounter `None`.

-It has been discussed a million times already, but, surprisingly, not even the Rust book mentions my favorite approach to handling it, and many forum posts are outdated.
+It has been discussed a million times already, but, surprisingly, not even the Rust book mentions my favorite approach to handling that, and many forum posts are outdated.

 With a bit of practice, robust handling of `None` can become as easy as `unwrap()`, but safer.